dmgig/geoInput/README.md

 1/27/15 - New Features
 * Multiple maps
-* No API key required
+* UI adjusts dependent on apikey being used

 1/22/15 - New Features!
 * Control panel for session storage of zoom and map center